-OKRs usually consist of three to four ambitious, qualitative Objectives per team and two to five measurable Key Results per Objective.
+OKRs usually consist of two to four ambitious, qualitative Objectives per team and two to five measurable Key Results per Objective.
 The Objectives define what exactly you want to achieve.
 The Key Results express how you can tell that the goal has been achieved.
 They should include a key figure.

 Continuous OKR reports make all progress and updates on established OKRs visible to all stakeholders.
 They include:

 - the progress of team OKRs and, if applicable, individual OKRs,

 The frequency of reporting depends on the needs of the organization.
 Overall, two events are essential for OKR reporting: weekly check-ins and the OKR review at the end of each OKR cycle.
 Remote teams additionally coordinate their activities in short “daily stand-ups”.

 How does OKR reporting work?
 The basics

 Let’s take a closer look at the process:

 - Ongoing reporting in dashboards: All employees are responsible for continuously tracking their own progress.
 This works best in a customizable dashboard within OKR software.
 For starters (or in small teams), simple OKR templates can also be helpful.

 - Regular updates in check-ins: Weekly check-ins are the most important part of OKR reporting.
 They make sure that you don’t lose track of your OKRs and that progress is visible to everyone at all times.